 Activities and impacts:

 - Travel and transport: site visits, event production, participants – the dominant impact estimated at around 65 tonnes over project (Reference: GSDS Travel Carbon Emissions Assessment)

 - Production resources: office stationery, consumables (e.g. tapes, cable ties, pens), water, toilets, power, steel, timber etc.

 - Manufacturing processes associated with the tech (beyond scope for measurement and reporting – focus on innovation narrative)

 - Landscape damage: erosion, littering (matter out of place), ground disturbance

-- Light pollution: We will present temporary lighting interventions in the landscape.
-The lights will be used for a short period of time at dusk.
+- Light pollution: We presented temporary lighting interventions in the landscape.
+The lights were used for a short period of time at dusk.
 The planning for the project from the earliest stages has benefitted from the input of National Park officers involved in International Dark Skies accreditations.
-Our technology partner Siemens who are designing the lights, have been working to technical guidelines and specifications supplied by the National Parks UK Dark Skies lead.
+Our technology partner Siemens who designed the lights, worked to technical guidelines and specifications supplied by the National Parks UK Dark Skies lead.